shopkeep/goose/README.md

 goose
 =====

 This is a docker container for [goose](https://bitbucket.org/liamstask/goose) migrations.
+This is currently restricted to postgres databases only.

 To use this repository, reference the linked docker image in your Dockerfile:

 ```
 # mounts the local directory as the project db directory for goose